 Women don’t like when men are rude to the wait staff.
 Men don’t like when women are either.
-“How you treat people in the service industry speaks volumes about your character,” says single Portland guy, Robert (not his real name).
+“How you treat people in the service industry speaks volumes about your character,” says single Portland guy Robert (not his real name).
 Here are some more ways you’re acting like a jerk without even knowing.

 “A man enjoys someone to volley with him on ideas.
-The play is the thing!” according to counselor Kearns.
+The play is the thing!” according to Kearns.
 “To simply agree or not have their own view is boring.”
 Likewise, says psychologist Matthews, it’s unattractive for a woman to be inconsistent or wishy-washy.
 That could be indicative of a lack of drive, which is not OK with Bennett as a potential dater and as a dating coach.
 “Successful men engage in self-improvement constantly.
 They don’t want to settle down with someone who lacks any sort of personal drive and ambition.”
 Next, here’s how to tell if your partner might actually be a keeper.